-We adopted a long-term incentive plan in July 2009 and have granted options to certain of our directors, officers and employees to purchase a total of 4,536,480 ordinary shares with the exercise price of US\$2.08 per share.
-Of these options, the exercise price of the options for 3,024,750 our ordinary shares was originally US\$3.13 per share, but was subsequently reduced to US\$2.08 on April 6, 2010.
-The modification resulted in an additional share-based compensation expense charge of RMB4.4 million (US\$0.6 million) for the six months ended June 30, 2010.
+We adopted a long-term incentive plan in July 2009 and have granted options to certain of our directors, officers and employees to purchase a total of 4,386,480 our ordinary shares with the exercise price of US\$2.08 per share.
+Of these options, the exercise price of the options for 3,024,750 our ordinary shares was originally US\$3.13 per share, but has been subsequently reduced to US\$2.08 on April 6, 2010.
 In addition, we agreed to grant certain of our officers and employees options to purchase 726,250 ordinary shares at an exercise price of 85% of the initial public offering price per share in January 2010, but changed the exercise price to US\$2.08 per share in April 2010.
-The share options will generally vest in five successive equal annual installments on the last day of each year from the grant date, provided that the grantee's service with us has not been terminated prior to each such vesting date.
+The share options will generally vest in five successive equal annual installments on the last day of each year from the grant date, provided that the personnel's service with us has not been terminated prior to each such vesting date.
 For one employee, the share options will vest in a series of 36 successive equal monthly installments, on the last day of each month, commencing from October 1, 2008, provided that such employee's service with us has not terminated prior to each such vesting date.
-No portion of the share options, even when vested, may be exercised prior to the occurrence of our initial public offering and within the 180-day period following our initial public offering, on November 10, 2010.
+No portion of the share options, even when vested, may be exercised prior to the occurrence of our initial public offering and within the 180-day period following an effective initial public offering as defined in the plan.
 Share-based compensation expense for options with performance conditions is generally measured at the grant date based on the fair value of the share options and is recognized as an expense on a graded-vesting basis, net of estimated forfeitures, over the requisite service period.
-However, given the exercise restrictions placed on the options that we have granted since August 28, 2009, the recognition of share- based compensation expense on these options was delayed.
-Such expense accumulated from grant date was recognized at the time of our initial public offering.
-We used the binominal option pricing model to determine the fair value of share options at the grant date, where the exercisability was conditional upon the occurrence of our initial public offering.
-The total share-based compensation expense, determined based on the fair value of the options on the grant dates including the incremental charge resulted from the modification of the exercise price on April 6, 2010, applying an estimated forfeiture rate of 0% to 10%, amounted to RMB47.5 million (US\$7.0 million), of which RMB17.1 million (US\$2.5 million) was recognized in the six months ended June 30, 2010.
-As of the date of this prospectus, options to purchase 4,272,130 ordinary shares are outstanding.
+However, given the exercise restrictions placed on the options that we have granted since August 28, 2009, the recognition of share-based compensation expense on these options is delayed.
+Such expense accumulated from grant date will be recognized at the time of an effective initial public offering.
+We use the binominal option pricing model to determine